 The most obvious symptom of this disorder is a panic attack that can happen unexpectedly.
 These typically last a few minutes and can happen to anybody at any time.
 People with panic disorder will also change their behavior related to attacks.
 This is to try and stop another attack from happening.
 This is when you may find yourself overly concerned about the number of panic attacks you may have in the future and their consequences.

 These constant attempts to avoid future attacks can turn your life upside down because you will struggle to focus on other things.
-In the long term, you can also develop more mental health issues like agoraphobia, where you cannot stand to be in crowds or certain places.
+In the long term, you can also develop more behavioral health issues like agoraphobia, where you cannot stand to be in crowds or certain places.

 Some of the physical symptoms of panic disorder are sweating, trembling, shaking, chest pain, shortness of breath, rapid heartbeat, dizziness, or stomach issues.
 The mental symptoms can be the fear of dying, fear of losing control and feeling detached from reality or yourself.